 So you’re considering Google Sites as your website builder, and you’re looking for Google Sites website examples for inspiration and confirmation that you’re making the right choice.

-Google Sites is Google’s free website builder software that it offers as part of the G Suite of Drive, Email, Hangouts, etc. It’s a template-based website builder, which means you have a set of templates that you can customize to a certain extent.
+Google Sites is Google’s free website builder software that it offers as part of the Google Workplace.
+It’s a template-based website builder, which means you have a set of templates that you can customize to a certain extent.

 But before we dive into examples of what Google Sites look like in the wild, there is one thing to keep in mind when you’re evaluating a website platform: it’s not just about how the websites look.
 The functionality matters too.

-Think of it like buying a car.
-You have a make / model in mind, and you’re probably looking to see them drive by on the road to see how they actually look.
+Think of it as buying a car.
+You have a make and model in mind, and you’re probably looking to see them drive by on the road to see how they actually look.
 However, you also care about how they operate.
 Does it accelerate well?
 Does it have the hauling capabilities you need?
 How is the gas mileage?

 Looking at a website platform should be done in the same way.
 We collected the following Google Sites examples not just to show you how they look, but how they can function so you can be sure you have a website that fits both the style you want and the functionality you need.

 General Google Sites Examples

 Let’s start with a general round-up of solid Google Site website examples.
 We’ve pulled these examples based on functionality, design, and usability.